haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 <br>
 It may be helpful to examine several top-ranked models from each cluster.
 This can give you insight into the diversity of the models within a cluster, as well as the diversity of models across different clusters.

-<a class="prompt prompt-info"> Compare the top-ranked models within the same cluster.
-Are the top models from each cluster close to the reference structure?
+<a class="prompt prompt-info"> Compare the top-ranked models within the same cluster, e.g. cluster_2.
+Are the top models from this cluster close to the reference structure?
+To each other?
 </a>

 <hr>